xueshengke/Residual-Dense-Network-Caffe/README.md

 **Readers can use 'Netscope' to visualize the network architecture**

+**Note: the conference paper mentioned above uses L1 loss layer and sub-pixel convolution layer, which are different from us.**

 ## Performance

 We provide a pretrained RDN x4 model trained on BSDS200, T91, and General-100 datasets.
 All images are cropped to 96x96 subimages witn non-overlap.
 Following previous methods, super-resolution is applied on RGB channels.
 Thus, the output of the network is also a color image.